Nellie Miller: Life

 Nellie Miller was born Nellie Williams on February 14, 1988, in Cottonwood, California.
-Williams' father Sam trains all of her horses.
+Her father Sam trains all of her horses.
 He first trained a horse named Blue Duck.
 Blue Duck was initially Sam's roping horse but became Williams' barrel riding horse.
-Sister, Williams' current horse was also trained by the family.
+Sister, Nellie's current horse was also trained by the family.
 She was named Sister due to being Blue Duck's half-sister.
-Williams was 12 years old when she started barrel racing.
+Nellie was 12 years old when she started barrel racing.
 Sam taught her all about horse riding.
 She competed on the National Intercollegiate Rodeo Association.

 Career

 Miller turned professional in barrel racing by joining the Women's Professional Rodeo Association (WPRA) in 2008.
 She competed in barrel riding sanctioned by the Professional Rodeo Cowboys Association (PRCA) each year and qualified for the NFR four times.
 She won the World Barrel Racing Championship at the NFR in 2017.
 She also won many rodeos during the regular seasons of the years 2010 through 2019, including major rodeos such as Cheyenne Frontier Days in Cheyenne, Wyoming, and RodeoHouston in Houston, Texas.